Managing our natural resources

-To learn more see our Huon Valley Council Natural Resource Management Strategy and the latest report against the delivery of the strategy (2016/17 and 2017/18).
+To learn more see our Huon Valley Council Natural Resource Management Strategy and the annual reports against the delivery of the strategy (2016/17 and 2017/18).

 The Natural Resource Management (NRM) Unit of Council delivers a number of services to local communities, providing advice on NRM-related matters including managing weeds, pests and diseases; supporting local volunteer environmental care groups and other community groups; supporting Council in best practice land management methods; and supporting landholders with land management advice.